zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 ## 1. Deploying the Solution

 <CollapsibleContent header={<h2><span>Prerequisites</span></h2>}>
 Before we begin, you will need to ensure you have all the prerequisites in place to make the deployment process smooth and hassle-free.
-You will need a machine from where you will be driving this solution deployment and interacting with the container that will run the Llama 3 fine-tuning code.
-You can use a [EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), a local Mac machine, or Windows machine.
+You will need a machine from where you will be driving this solution deployment.
+You can use a local Mac/Windows machine or an Amazon EC2 machine.
 Ensure that you have Docker installed locally with storage above 100GB and that the image is created with x86 architecture.
-We'll assume that it is a EC2 instance for the rest of this exercise.

-Ensure that you have installed the following tools on this EC2 instance:
+Ensure that you have installed the following tools and have the required IAM permissions for the user/role you'll be using to deploy and run this solution.

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 * [kubectl](https://Kubernetes.io/docs/tasks/tools/)